flavienbwk/book-devops/eng/AUDIOBOOK.md

 The goal remains to determine if a used library is vulnerable, to update or replace it.
 Apart from meeting regulatory constraints, just leaving this file as a simple document isn't very useful.
 That's why it's now necessary to analyze the SBOM.

 A lightweight analysis tool like OSV-Scanner can be easily integrated into your continuous integration pipelines and provide a first level of protection.
 However, it won't provide an overview of all the affected software within your infrastructure.
-Tools like Dependency Track (fig. <spanc/>\ref{fig:2023dependencytrack}), Faraday, or Snyk Open Source are then required.
+Tools like Dependency Track, Faraday, or Snyk Open Source are then required.
 They can ingest multiple SBOM files and display an overview of threats to alert engineers if necessary.

-!Dashboard of Dependency Track listing vulnerabilities found in a set of software.\label{fig:2023dependencytrack}

-Softwares like Renovate or GitHub Dependabot allow detecting dependencies with vulnerabilities and automatically propose an update in the software forge by opening a merge request (see chapter "Code Reviews").
+Softwares like Renovate or GitHub Dependabot allow detecting dependencies with vulnerabilities and automatically propose an update in the software forge by opening a merge request.

 In summary: Instead of just listing dependencies, the aim is to set up continuous detection of used libraries for all projects.
 It's essential to alert about threats as early as possible and refuse contributions that could bring risks before they are deployed in production.

 #### Static Application Security Testing (SAST)

-While SCA tools allow you to analyze the composition of your project (its dependencies and software used), SAST tools aim to analyze the software code you develop.
+While SCA tools allow you to analyze the composition of your project, SAST tools aim to analyze the software code you develop.
 However, SAST tools also cover SCA features.
 Both fall under the domain of Source code analysis.

-Static Application Security Testing (SAST), focuses on techniques and tools intended to find vulnerabilities in your source code before it's run.
+Static Application Security Testing, focuses on techniques and tools intended to find vulnerabilities in your source code before it's run.
 They represent a form of white box testing.
 For instance, SAST tools will identify insecure configurations, SQL injection risks, memory leaks, path traversal risks, and race conditions.

-Here's a list of SAST tools with their descriptions to understand their variety:

-- Sonarqube: Detects vulnerabilities and bad practices in +20 programming languages, assigns a technical debt score, and allows for code reviews in a dedicated interface ;
-- HuskyCI: Detects code vulnerabilities by launching multiple sub-tools of SAST and can integrate reports to SonarQube ;
-- Horusec: Similar to HuskyCI but also searches the complete git history, and has a dedicated web interface for centralizing and visualizing vulnerabilities.
-It can be easily integrated into a developer's IDE ;
-- Semgrep: Finds bugs, code bad practices, and detects vulnerabilities in dependencies.
-An interface is available with their commercial offer ;
-- Dockle: Detects bad practices and vulnerabilities in containers following CIS Benchmarks rules ;
-- Trivy: Detects vulnerabilities, configuration errors, secrets, and SBOM in containers, Kubernetes, and codebases ;
-- Trufflehog: Detects publicly exposed secrets in Git repositories.

 A comprehensive list of open-source and commercial code analysis tools is available on the OWASP foundation website.